MAKES 4 SERVINGS • PREP TIME: 15 minutes • COOK TIME: 20 minutes (plus 20 minutes to marinate)

 In a small bowl or glass measuring cup, whisk together the orange juice, lime juice, lemon juice, olive oil, orange zest, lemon zest, ginger, and cayenne.
 Place the cod in a baking dish and season each piece with 1/8 teaspoon of the salt.
 Pour half of the orange juice mixture over the cod and turn to coat well.
 Cover and marinate in the refrigerator for 30 minutes.

 Remove the cod from the refrigerator, uncover, and add 2 tablespoons of water to the bottom of the dish.
 Bake just until the fillets are tender and an instant-read thermometer inserted into the center of each fillet registers 137°F; it will take 10 to 15 minutes, depending on the thickness of the fillets.

 Meanwhile, combine the remaining orange juice mixture and the mustard in a small saucepan over medium heat and simmer until the liquid is reduced by half.
 Pour the reduction over the fillets, sprinkle with the parsley, and serve immediately.

-Store tightly wrapped in an airtight container in the refrigerator for 1 to 2 days.
+STORAGE: Store tightly wrapped in an airtight container in the refrigerator for 1 to 2 days.

 Reprinted with permission from The Cancer-Fighting Kitchen: Nourishing, Big-Flavor Recipes for Cancer Treatment and Recovery.
 Copyright © 2009, 2017 by Rebecca Katz with Mat Edelson, Ten Speed Press, a division of the Crown Publishing Group, Berkeley, CA.